Creative Writing Award

-2. Complete the short Creative Writing Award application and submit no more than 10 (double spaced) pages of creative writing by January 1, 2020.
+- Complete the short Creative Writing Award application and submit no more than 10 (double spaced) pages of creative writing by January 3, 2024.
 We accept creative work in fiction, poetry, creative nonfiction, or some combination of genres.
-The winner of this award will be notified on February 19.
-We will also award nine Finalists in homage to Salinger’s collection of short stories.

-3. To apply students will login with the username and password sent to them upon application submission to Ursinus.
+- To apply, students will login with the username and password sent to them upon application submission to Ursinus.
 Please check the email address associated with your application.

 What are the criteria for selection?